lsst-ts/observatory-ops-docs/Nighttime-Operations/Observatory/DIMM/ops.rst

         - The following night nobody will be monitoring the weather at Cerro Pachon so for safety reasons, the DIMM won't be left operating.

-To gracefully shutdown the DIMM, set ``ameba.mode`` to 0 in the OpenTPL interface of `tt-master`, that is, from the DIMM VM
+To gracefully shutdown the DIMM, set ``ameba.mode`` to 0 in the OpenTPL interface of *tt-master*, that is, from the DIMM VM:

 .. code-block:: bash